 Abstraction is the process of hiding the inner implementation details and showing the only functionality to the user.
 That means what a user wants to see and hiding the inner details of the application or program.

 For example, your requirement is to multiply two numbers using the calculator.
-For that, you press two numbers with multiple symbols in the calculator, and finally, you get the result, but you don’t know the internal process of multiplication.
+For that, you press two numbers with multiple symbols in the calculator, and finally, you get the result, but you don’t know the internal multiplication process.

 How to Achieve Abstraction?